-Brian Johnson is Senior Counsel in Tyson & Mendes’ San Francisco office.
+Brian Johnson is Senior Counsel in Tyson & Mendes’ Northern California office.
 His practice focuses on general liability, personal injury, complex construction, products liability, and general business matters.

 Mr. Johnson is an experienced litigator, having represented individuals and businesses in state and federal courts for over a decade.
 He has successfully resolved client matters through trial, summary judgment motions, and alternative dispute resolution.
 Mr. Johnson enjoys handling complex, scientific, and highly technical types of litigation.
 He has significant environmental and complex litigation experience with RCRA, Clean Air Act, Clean Water Act, and Proposition 65 cases.
 Mr. Johnson believes positive working relationships between counsel yield positive client results.
 Where appropriate, he will work to resolve client matters informally or through extrajudicial means before litigation commences or in its earliest stages.